lloydroc/lloydroc.github.io/content/post/c/read-file-array.md

 draft: false
 ---

 In this post we'll explore how to read a file into an array of strings.
 Doing this in C isn't as trivial as it maybe in other languages because of memory allocation and the dynamic nature of a text file.
 The file will be read into a jagged array.
-This program uses [realloc(3)](https://man7.org/linux/man-pages/man3/realloc.3p.html) to make the most efficent use of the heap possible.
+This program uses [realloc(3)](https://man7.org/linux/man-pages/man3/realloc.3p.html) to make the most efficient use of the heap possible.

 Skip the background and go directly to [the code]({{< permalink >}}#the-code).